PlayStation 2 online functionality: Adapter

 For the original (non-"Slimline") models of the PlayStation 2 console, a network adapter was needed to play online and use a hard drive.
-The initial versions released only in Japan were designed for the launch model PlayStation 2 systems released for that region (the SCPH-10000 to SCPH-18000 series), as they utilized the PCMCIA slot on said consoles.
-Later versions of the network adapter such as those released in North America and Europe are built differently from the initial Japan-only versions, using a different form factor and was designed for the PlayStation 2's Expansion Bay that appeared on later revisions of the original PlayStation 2 models (the SCPH-3000x to SCPH-500xx series).
+The initial versions released only in Japan were available in two form factors, one for the launch model PlayStation 2 systems released for that region (the SCPH-10000 to SCPH-18000 series) that utilized the PCMCIA slot on said consoles and the other that used a different form factor and was designed for the PlayStation 2's Expansion Bay that appeared on later revisions of the original PlayStation 2 models (the SCPH-3000x to SCPH-500xx series).
+The network adapter models released in North America and Europe use the model designed for the Expansion Bay as those consoles released in those regions include the bay in place of the PCMCIA slot found in early Japan-only units.

 All versions of the Network Adaptor provide an Ethernet port, while some versions (especially some Japanese and most North American ones) also featured a phone-line port for dial-up connection.
 The newer slimline versions, however, have an Ethernet port (and in some early North American models, a phone-line port) built into them, making the Network Adaptor unnecessary and hard drive use nearly impossible, as well as ruling out any need to keep the network adapter in production.